samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Common*

-The flame of this candle isn’t extinguished when immersed in water.
+The flame of this candle isn't extinguished when immersed in water.
 It gives off light and heat like a normal candle.

 ### [Cape of the Mountebank](/magic-items/9228376-cape-of-the-mountebank)

 *Wondrous Item, Rare*

 This cape smells faintly of brimstone.
 While wearing it, you can use it to cast [Dimension Door](/spells/2619100-dimension-door) as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action.
-This property can’t be used again until the next dawn.
+This property can't be used again until the next dawn.

 When you teleport with that spell, you leave behind a cloud of smoke.
 The space you left is [Lightly Obscured](/sources/dnd/free-rules/rules-glossary#LightlyObscured) by that smoke until the end of your next turn.